apmurali/caldera/README.md

 ## Vulnerability Disclosures

-Refer to our [vulnerability discolosure documentation](SECURITY.md) for submitting bugs.
+Refer to our [vulnerability disclosure documentation](SECURITY.md) for submitting bugs.

 ## Licensing